beproudforurself/NETCookBookj/1_IntroductionAndBaseKnowledge.md

 ```

 ### async and await
-1. normally in C# we use async and await to handle <span style="font-weight:bold">asynchronous</span> operations. <span style="font-weight:bold">async</span> used to declare a method as asynchronous, and it can contain await expressions, will return a Task or Task<T> even return a void (usually we don't allow do it).
+1. normally in C# we use async and await to handle **asynchronous** operations. **async** used to declare a method as asynchronous, and it can contain await expressions, will return a Task or Task<T> even return a void (usually we don't allow do it).
-2. <span style="font-weight:bold">await</span> used to pause the execution of an async method at a certain point, and resume it when the awaited task completes.
+2. **await** used to pause the execution of an async method at a certain point, and resume it when the awaited task completes.
 It can only be used inside async methods. identically means it will not stuck the thread.
 .for example:
 ```
 public async Task ExampleMethod()